-Joe Tsai '90 is the co-founder and Executive Vice Chairman of Alibaba Group, a global Internet technology company based in China.
+Joe Tsai '90 is the Co-founder and Chairman of Alibaba Group, a global Internet technology company based in China.
 Prior to founding Alibaba Group, Tsai practiced tax law as an associate with Sullivan & Cromwell LLP and worked for Investor AB of Sweden’s Wallenberg family.
-Tsai is governor of the NBA’s Brooklyn Nets and WNBA’s New York Liberty, and is chairman of the teams’ home arena Barclays Center in Brooklyn, New York.
+Tsai is governor of the NBA’s Brooklyn Nets and WNBA’s New York Liberty, and is chairman of the teams’ home arena, Barclays Center in Brooklyn, New York.
 He owns two professional indoor lacrosse teams, based in San Diego and Las Vegas in the National Lacrosse League.
 He is also an investor in Premier Lacrosse League and Los Angeles FC of Major League Soccer.
 Joe Tsai and his wife Clara Wu Tsai, co-founders of the Joe and Clara Tsai Foundation, are active philanthropists supporting initiatives in education, research, criminal justice reform, economic mobility, the arts and humanitarian relief during the COVID-19 pandemic.
 Tsai earned his B.A. from Yale College and a J.D. from Yale Law School.

 Michael S. Chae ’97 and Alexa Bator Chae ’97